Let’s talk money. One of the biggest things holding people back when they think about … Read more

 Appreciate access to TEAN’s Seoul Resident Director for continued support throughout the semester

-Jump into your new life in Seoul with a three-day Orientation program from TEAN covering how to get around town, Korea’s intriguing culture and everything in between.
-Participants will have the opportunity to meet their fellow TEAN classmates while discovering some of the most interesting sites in Seoul, including Bukchon Hanok Village, a traditional Korean village where people still live in old-style homes, getting their first taste of true Korean cuisine and having plenty of fun along the way.
+Jump into your new life in Seoul with a four-day Orientation program from TEAN covering how to get around town, Korea’s intriguing culture and everything in between.
+Throughout the first couple of days in country participants will have the opportunity to meet their fellow TEAN classmates while discovering some of the most interesting sites in Seoul and experiencing Korean delicious cuisine.

 TEAN Cultural Events